Anxiety and Happiness

 -Hanging with my dog (and other people’s dogs) and watching how much joy they find in the simplest of things (OMG a stick! ?????)

 -Listening, playing, recording, watching live music.
-That’s always been my security blanket and it still works
+That’s always been my stop-ed-meds blanket and it still works

 -Spending time with friends even when my anxiety tries to prevent it.
 I almost always feel better.